Scotiabank’s Supplier Code of Conduct

 Compliance with Laws

-Suppliers must ensure they conduct all of their business activities in compliance with the applicable laws, rules, and regulations of the jurisdictions in which they operate.
+Suppliers must ensure they conduct their business activities in compliance with all applicable laws, rules, and regulations of the jurisdictions in which they operate.

 Conflicts of Interest